Contact The Game marketer

 You need to understand Bilibili.

 The platform has over 340 million monthly active users and a community built around gaming, anime, and digital culture.
 Bilibili is China’s dominant platform for game discovery, community building, and player engagement.
-It is Often described as the “YouTube of China,” Bilibili has evolved well beyond video hosting.
+It is often described as the “YouTube of China,” Bilibili has evolved well beyond video hosting.
 Today it is a full-funnel marketing ecosystem—where brands can run paid campaigns, build organic communities, and partner with a new generation of gaming creators, all in one place.

 For global game developers and publishers entering the China market, know that Bilibili IS NOT OPTIONAL.
 It is where players go to watch trailers, follow game updates, discuss patch notes, and discover what to play next.